 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Feeding America currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-This suggests that the organisation may not have formalised commitments to reduce emissions or may be in the early stages of developing such strategies.
-In the context of the food assistance industry, many organisations are increasingly recognising the importance of sustainability and climate action.
-While Feeding America has not disclosed specific emissions data or targets, it is essential for organisations in this sector to consider their environmental impact and work towards measurable goals in line with industry standards.
-As the organisation continues to evolve, it may benefit from establishing clear climate commitments and reduction initiatives to align with broader sustainability efforts within the food and non-profit sectors.
+This lack of data suggests that Feeding America may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information.
+In the context of the food assistance industry, organisations like Feeding America are increasingly recognising the importance of sustainability and climate action.
+While specific emissions data and reduction targets are not available, it is essential for such organisations to consider implementing strategies that align with industry standards for climate responsibility.
+This could include engaging in initiatives that promote sustainable sourcing, reducing food waste, and enhancing energy efficiency in operations.
+As the organisation continues to evolve, it may benefit from developing clear climate commitments and targets to contribute positively to the fight against climate change.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.